CMSgov/beneficiary-fhir-data/runbooks/how-to-add-or-remove-user-SSH-access.md

     /bfd/${env}/common/sensitive/user/..../ssh_sudoer: bool
     ```

-21. Close the file.
+20. Close the file.
 This will save your changes and re-encrypt the encrypted YAML file for the
     current environment.
-22. Plan the changes to the Terraform state and verify that there are only _additions_ to the state
+21. Plan the changes to the Terraform state and verify that there are only _additions_ to the state
     and that these additions correspond to the new SSH SSM parameters defined in step #20:

     ```bash
     terraform plan
     ```

-23. Assuming that there are no anomalous changes and that the plan matches expectations, apply the
-    plan:
+22. Repeat steps #14 through #21 for each environment that the user should be provisioned in
+23. Open a new Pull Request with the changes to all configuration in the associated branch
+24. Once approved, the changes to `mgmt` can be applied:

+    1. From the root of the repository, `cd` into the `mgmt` module:

        ```bash
+       cd ops/terraform/env/mgmt
+       ```

+    2. Apply the changes to configuration ensuring that there are no unexpected changes:

+       ```bash
        terraform apply
        ```

+25. Once approved, the changes to each established environment can also be applied:

+    1. `cd` into the `base` service Terraform module:

+       ```bash
+       cd ops/terraform/services/base
+       ```

+    2. Switch to the current environment's corresponding workspace:

+       ```bash
+       terraform workspace select <prod|prod-sbx|test>
+       ```

+    3. Apply the changes to configuration ensuring that there are no unexpected changes:

+       ```bash
+       terraform apply
+       ```

-24. Repeat steps #17 through #23 for each environment that the user should be provisioned in
+    4. Repeat the above steps for each established environment that was changed

-25. Once finished, the new user will be _fully_ provisioned the next time the `Build App AMIs` stage
+26. Once finished, the new user will be _fully_ provisioned the next time the `Build App AMIs` stage
     is ran in our deployment pipeline.
 In the meantime, anytime a _brand new_ instance is _launched_
     the new user will be able to SSH into it assuming either `ssh_default_access` is `true` or if,
     for the instance's environment, `ssh_access` is `true`